Technology · Architecture Reference

 Drop-in for Nous Research's Hermes Agent — two lines of YAML

-You already run Hermes Agent and want the Relationship Layer added with two lines of YAML and zero handler changes.
+You already run Hermes Agent and want the Mind Layer added with two lines of YAML and zero handler changes.

 Hermes config.